 Tuition and Fees

-Outreach course fees: $20/credit for video, audio, onsite; $40/credit for online
+Additional outreach course fees: $20/credit for video or audio classes; $40/credit for online classes.

 The deadline for this program is January 8.
 Download the printable version of this process.